iamnbutler/iamnbutler.github.io/content/posts/2021-03-26-picking-your-home-office-tech.md

 ---
-visible: true
+uuid: 91370aaa-68b8-4756-a3d7-2d1c84b00cd8
-title: "Picking Your Home Office Tech"
+title: Picking Your Home Office Tech
-subtitle: "Level up your desk gear, feel, and ergonomics."
+status: published
-date: "2021-03-26"
+date: 2021-03-26
-author: Nate Butler
-summary: >-
-  Recommendations for hardware, peripherals, and other desk setup stuff from years of buying and trying far too many things!
+excerpt: Recommendations for hardware, peripherals, and other desk setup stuff from years of buying and trying far too many things!
+creator: Nate Butler
 ---
 In the first part of this series, we'll take a look at all the hardware you might want when setting up your desk.
 We'll cover computers, peripherals, VC gear & audio, and more.
 In the later parts, we'll cover desk setup, ergonomics, and software!

 ## The Gear